 10% Braver: Inspiring Women to Lead Education

-“10% Braver has been life changing for women.
+“10% Braver has been life-changing for women.
 School leaders learned the challenges facing existing and aspiring women leaders and what’s needed to achieve gender equity.
-Women are the majority of our workforce yet are disproportionately represented in leadership, with a whopping gender pay gap on top!
+Women are the majority of our workforce yet are disproportionately represented in educational leadership, with a whopping gender pay gap on top!
 10% Braver blazed a trail in tackling these issues and readers connected with it in amazing tweets, blogs and 130+ reviews.

 “Its real impact is inspiring women to believe in themselves.
 For example, Parm Plummer said: ‘There are few books that can make a difference to people’s lives.
 For me, a woman of ethnic heritage, seeking to move into leadership but facing setbacks, reading 10% Braver had a huge impact.
 Up to then, I had full-blown Imposter Syndrome.
 The book galvanised me to action: I became a network leader for WomenEd to support other women.
 Now I’m a Global Strategic Leader of WomenEd’.”